370th Flight Test Squadron: Strategic Air Command

-Reactivated as Boeing B-29 Superfortress squadron at MacDill Field, Florida in August 1946 as part of Strategic Air Command.
-Was a training unit for antisubmarine warfare.
+The squadron was reactivated as Boeing B-29 Superfortress squadron at MacDill Field, Florida in August 1946 as part of Strategic Air Command (SAC). it acted a training unit for antisubmarine warfare.

 Korean War

-Deployed to Okinawa during the Korean War, carrying out combat operations over Korea throughout the conflict.
-Remained in Okinawa until November 1954 when moved to the United States on paper.
+The squadron deployed to Okinawa during the Korean War, carrying out combat operations over Korea throughout the conflict.
+It remained in Okinawa until November 1954 when moved to the United States on paper.